MrFunEGUY/Civil-Wars/SteamDesc.md

+[h1]Steam is having an INSANE bug right now where it is reverting this mod to 3.11 and not allowing it to be updated.
+Hopefully it can be resolved soon.[/h1]

 [h1]Civil Wars:[/h1]

 So you thought you could just build a galaxy-spanning empire and never have to worry about internal strife?
 Wrong.